A Belfast Story: Reception

 The film received negative reviews and has a 14% "Rotten" rating on Rotten Tomatoes.

 Stephen Dalton of The Hollywood Reporter wrote in his review, "Nathan Todd attempts something similar in his debut feature, a murder mystery with political overtones, but his inexperience lets him down badly."
 He also added, "not even [Meaney's] heavyweight gravitas can save A Belfast Story from its weak script, sluggish pacing and one-dimensional characters."

 Steve Rose of The Guardian gave the film 2 stars out of 5 and wrote, "the plot scatters too many pieces about, putting the film's star off screen for long stretches."

+Kevin Harley of GamesRadar+ praised Meaney, the Belfast locations and the film's attempt to complicate the morality of the killings.
+He nevertheless found that its slow pacing and overwritten dialogue weakened the drama.

+A review in The Irish News regarded the premise as ambitious but criticised the film's exposition, limited use of female characters and handling of Northern Irish geography and politics.
+The review identified the animated opening sequence, the score and scenes featuring Tim McGarry as its stronger elements.

 Controversy

 A month before its release, the film garnered controversy in Great Britain for the filmmakers' publicity stunt of sending a nail bomb kit to the media to promote the film.
 Nathan Todd later issued an apology.